microsoft/vscode-azure-iot-toolkit/README.md

 ## Configuration

-To set the Device Connection String which is used to send device-to-cloud message:
+To set the Device Connection String which is used to send device-to-cloud message or other functions as a device simulator:
 ```json
 {
     "azure-iot-toolkit.deviceConnectionString": "HostName=<my-hub>.azure-devices.net;DeviceId=<known-device-id>;SharedAccessKey=<known-device-key>"
 }
 ```

-To set the IoT Hub Connection String to monitor device-to-cloud message:
+To set the IoT Hub Connection String to monitor device-to-cloud message or other functions as a service simulator:
 ```json
 {
     "azure-iot-toolkit.iotHubConnectionString": "HostName=<my-hub>.azure-devices.net;SharedAccessKeyName=<my-policy>;SharedAccessKey=<my-policy-key>"